emuskardin/gridworld-gym/README.md

 - `D` - door in the wall (player just passes through it)
 - `E` - starting player location
 - `G` - goal location(s)
+- `T` - terminal state.
+If reached, negative goal reward will be given and episode will be terminated